 Be sure your family, friends, and coworkers know how to give glucagon.

 Treating low blood sugar

-Low blood sugar symptoms include sweating, trembling, lightheadedness, or confusion.
+Symptoms of low blood sugar include sweating, trembling, lightheadedness, and confusion.

 - Check your blood sugar.

 Check anytime you think your blood sugar may be low.

 - Adults use the "rule of 15."